andysmith26/groupwheel/docs/ARCHITECTURE.md

 It is used:

 - At app startup in `+layout.svelte`.
-- In tests if you want “full-stack in-memory” behavior.
+- In tests if you want "full-stack in-memory" behavior.

 #### 4.2.
 Svelte Context (`src/lib/contexts/appEnv.ts`)